jharwell/sierra/docs/src/usage/run-time-tree.rst

   - ``exec/`` - Statistics about SIERRA runtime.
 Useful for capturing runtime of specific experiments to better plan/schedule time on HPC clusters, etc.

+..
+NOTE:: The above tree assumes that the :ref:`parallelism paradigm
+          <tutorials/plugin/engine/config>` is ``per-exp``; if you select a
+          different paradigm, then the structure will look different.